craigmcmeechan/antiSocial/README-pushfeeds.md

 Events are propagated through the friend network using [EventSource](https://www.w3schools.com/html/html5_serversentevents.asp).
 The framework this prototype is built on, [Loopback](https://loopback.io/doc/en/lb3/Realtime-server-sent-events.html), has built in support for subscribing to 'ChangeStreams' on the REST API the framework mounts for data models (tables) all watchers can see any changes to the tables in real-time.

-The feeds are authenticated using the accessTokens that were exchanged in the friending protocol and all content is encrypted and signed using [hybrid public key cryptography](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).
+The news feeds are authenticated using the accessTokens that were exchanged in the friending protocol and all content is encrypted and signed using [hybrid public key cryptography](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).

 There are 2 Data models we use for this purpose:

 #### PushNewsFeedItem
-the server to server pipeline for propagating events.
+PushNewsFeedItem is the server to server pipeline for propagating events.
 The originator of an event creates a row in this table when others might want to know about something the user did such as creating a post or reacting to a friend's post.

 Eg.
-	"Michael created a new post"
+* "Michael created a new post"
-	"Michael liked a post"
+* "Michael liked a post"

 PushNewsFeedItem feeds are filtered by 'audience'
 * Michael's friend Alan has been granted access to ['public','friends','family']
 * All posts have a setting to indicate which audiences are allowed to see them.
 A post marked with audience "family" would be seen by all Friend connections that are members of the "family" audience

 #### NewsFeedItem
 Watched by the users web browsers.
-Servers watching for `PushNewsFeedItem` updates create `NewsFeedItem` rows when they see items that would be of interest to the user wo that the UI can update the activity feed in real-time.
+Servers watching for `PushNewsFeedItem` updates create `NewsFeedItem` rows when they see items that would be of interest to the user so that the UI can update the activity feed in real-time.

+Eg.
 * "Michael created a new post"
 * "Michael liked a post by me"
 * "Michael liked a post by one of my friends"